Table of Contents In this article

 If you feel like you’ve exhausted your options when it comes to building your credit because you consistently pay your credit card bills on time but haven’t hit 800 yet, it’s time to sit back and wait.
 Your length of credit history accounts for 15% of your credit score.
 And as your existing credit accounts age, so does your credit score.
 A longer credit history can help boost your credit score, so try to avoid closing old credit accounts even if you don’t necessarily use them every day.

-A scarce mix of credit accounts can also make it hard to turn a good credit score into an exceptional one.
+A inadequate mix of credit accounts can also make it hard to turn a good credit score into an exceptional one.
 Different types of credit accounts, such as revolving credit accounts, installment loans or retail accounts, account for 10% of your credit score.
 A mix of credit shows lenders you can handle more than one type of credit account (assuming each account is in good standing).

 2. Make consistent on-time payments

 Payment history is the most important credit factor, accounting for 35% of your FICO score.
 You must pay your bills on time every month.
 If you don’t make a payment by its due date, you typically have 30 days to pay an outstanding bill before your lender reports the missed payment to the three major credit bureaus.
 However, don’t use this as an excuse not to pay on time.
-Missing a payment can have several long-term consequences, including interest charges, late payment fees and penalty APRs.
-Enroll in autopay to ensure your balances are paid on time.

 3. Maintain a low credit utilization

 You might even consider treating your credit card like a debit card to keep your credit utilization low.
-Paying off your credit card as you spend can help you maintain a low credit utilization and avoid accruing interest charges, late fees and other penalties.
+Paying off your credit card as you spend can help you maintain low credit utilization and avoid accruing interest charges, late fees and other penalties.

 4. Add your bills to your credit report